sf105/sttp-book/index.md

 ## License

-These lecture notes are licensed under [CC-BY-NC-SA 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This book is licensed under [CC-BY-NC-SA 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are free to share, copy, and redistribute the material in any medium or format as well as adapt, remix, transform, and build upon the material under the following
 terms: